-At the very tip of Minnesota’s Arrowhead, about 45 minutes northeast of Grand Marais, sits the community of Grand Portage.
-Grand Portage is a place of enduring tradition and vibrant culture.
-Home to the Grand Portage Band of Lake Superior Chippewa, this community is one of the earliest Ojibwe settlements in Minnesota.
-Grand Portage has been a legendary meeting place, bringing people from many cultures together for centuries.
+At the very tip of Minnesota’s Arrowhead Region, right on the Canadian border, sits the community of Grand Portage.
+It’s a place of enduring tradition, vibrant culture and access to outdoor adventure.
+Home to the Grand Portage Band of Lake Superior Chippewa, this thriving community is one of the earliest Ojibwe settlements in Minnesota.
+It has long been a legendary meeting place, bringing people from many cultures together for centuries.
 Come to meet, connect and enjoy the people and things to do in Grand Portage.

-Lastly, don’t miss the opportunity to celebrate Grand Portage’s heritage each August with the National Park Service’s Rendezvous Days and the Grand Portage Band of Chippewa Pow-Wow, voted one of the Top 100 U.S. events by the American Bus Association.
+Lastly, don’t miss the opportunity to celebrate Grand Portage’s heritage each August with the National Park Services’ Rendezvous Days and the Grand Portage Band of Lake Superior Chippewa Pow-Wow, voted one of the Top 100 U.S. events by the American Bus Association.

-The Grand Portage Band of Lake Superior Chippewa, a federally-recognized Tribal sovereign nation, asks nonresidents to be mindful in the use of Tribal roads, trails, lakes and lake shores.
-The best way to find out if you can visit a certain lake, river, or trail on the Reservation is to ask a band member or a representative of the Tribal Government or Tribal Staff.
-Trust Lands and Natural Resources can be reached at 218-475-2415.
-The Tribal Government office phone number is 218-475-2277.
+The Grand Portage Band of Lake Superior Chippewa, a federally-recognized Tribal sovereign nation, asks visitors to be mindful when using Tribal roads, trails, lakes and lake shores.
+The best way to find out if you can visit lakes, rivers or trails on the Reservation is to ask.
+Please reach out with questions.